DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 No soldier that protects the city has to pay money here...

-Kai bowed to the old doctor who firmly refused to take any payment and left the infirmary behind.
+Kai bowed to the old doctor who firmly refused to take any payment, leaving the infirmary behind.

 <br>
 <br>

 Public cottage.
-Normally soldiers were staying at the one of the seven Yurun's cities, And occasionally they would gather at stronghold Ruin S Fulham for opening of large council of war.
+Normally soldiers were staying at the one of the seven Yurun's cities, And occasionally they would gather at stronghold Ruin S Fulham for a start of large council of war.

-This was one of the lodgings they would use during that time.
+This was one of these lodgings which they would use during that time.

 "This is cool.
 Since these lodgings are used by soldiers they got conference room here, and they mentioned something about lending us tools to look after our guns, right?"

 "Moreover it is completely lent to us.
-They are so welcoming that it is actually scared me."
+They are so welcoming that it is actually scaring me."

 Saki and Ashlan were taking the baggage out of the car.